-Monica has designed, delivered, marketed, and measured energy efficiency programs since 1991.
-Her career in energy efficiency began with Edmonton Power (currently EPCOR) and SaskPower.
-Most recently, she served as the Executive Vice President Strategic Development and Energy Finance Solutions with WECC, a mission based nonprofit based in Madison, Wisconsin.
-WECC delivers energy efficiency and efficiency finance programs and residential building science training for electric and natural gas utilities, and state and local governments across the United States of America.
+Monica Curtis has worked in energy efficiency for over 25 years, starting her career with Edmonton Power (currently EPCOR) and SaskPower.
+She served as the Executive Vice President Strategic Development and Energy Finance Solutions with a leader in efficiency programs based in Madison, Wisconsin where she oversaw the delivery of energy efficiency and efficiency finance programs and residential building science training for electric and natural gas utilities and governments.

 Energy Efficiency Alberta is headed by a diverse board with expertise in energy efficiency, governance and community building.

 Kyla Sandwith is the founder and Chief Executive Officer of De Novo Inc.

 As a legal operations and management consultant, Kyla works with clients to discover and implement innovative solutions to their business challenges, maximize resources, and reduce operational waste.

 Prior to her time at De Novo Inc., Kyla served as Legal Counsel and Efficiency Lead at Repsol Oil and Gas Canada Inc. (formerly Talisman Energy Inc.) where her drive for efficiency and measurable results played a key role in developing and implementing innovative business solutions.